Skip advert

 Advertisement - Article continues below

-Standard-fit equipment includes adaptive matrix LED headlights, dual-zone air-conditioning and driver-assistance systems including autonomous emergency braking, forward collision warning, active cruise control, blind-spot monitoring and a rear-view camera with an around-view available as an optional extra.
+Standard-fit equipment includes adaptive matrix LED headlights, dual-zone air-conditioning and driver-assistance systems including autonomous emergency braking, forward collision warning, active cruise control, blind-spot monitoring and a rear-view camera with the option of an around-view also available.

 Commenting on the unveiling of the Valhalla back in 2021 at Silverstone, Executive Chairman Lawrence Stroll said: “Aston Martin’s first series-production mid-engined supercar, Valhalla is a truly transformational moment for this ultra-luxury brand.
 The launch of Valhalla demonstrates Aston Martin’s commitment to building a range of exceptional mid-engined driver-focused cars, a crucial next stage in the expansion of our product line-up.